vincentvankrunkelsven/courses-sql-test/chapter3.md

 --- type:BulletExercise lang:r xp:100 skills:1 key:ac8d4e05c2
 ## Testing Bullet subexercises

 This is a subexercise.
-Updated this.
+Updated this and that.

 *** =pre_exercise_code
 ```{python}